How much should a logo cost in 2024?

 Startups spend too much on branding

-I run a branding studio in New York and while logo design is my own profession, I know from experience and talking to hundreds of startups and business owners that when starting a business, most entrepreneurs don’t have the budget to work with a designer or hire an agency.
-Very small businesses and consultants usually have a budget around $300 to $1500.
+I run a branding studio in New York.
+While logo design is my profession, I know from experience and talking to hundreds of startups and business owners that when starting a business, most entrepreneurs don’t have the budget to work with a designer or hire an agency.
+Very small businesses and consultants usually have a budget of around $300 to $1500.

 Startups that have raised money from investors are ready to spend more; the numbers vary highly but range from $5k to $150k.
 The higher ranges include a website and a few starter assets, such as business cards.